 Some benefits are not affected by being in a Care Home but they will usually count as income when we calculate your contribution.

 You may be entitled to benefits that you are currently not claiming.
-Usually this will be:
+This may include:

 - Disability Living Allowance Care Component for the first 4 weeks of your stay